w3c-ccg/did-test-suite/README.md

     --document true|false
     --contexts [path-to-context]
 ```
+--did is used for validating identifiers.
+--document is used for validating documents
+--contexts is a list of paths to jsonld contexts used in the tests.
+--document will need to accept the document being tested via stdin.

 All tests will run against your binary and assume that an exit code greater than 0 represents an error.

 ### Creating a Config File